 in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.

 The registration fees are $75 and includes a t-shirt, patch, program supplies, and water bottle.
 Tot-lot (ages 3-5) is $25 and sibling girls in 1st through 5th grade is $35.
 Youth volunteers 13 and under are $15 and over 14 are $10.
 Full-time volunteers (those that attend from 3:45 to camp closing daily) are free and part-time and job-share volunteers are $10.
 A registered parent/guardian must be onsite at all times when tot-lots, siblings and Tigers are at camp.

-- Late registration begins 5/16/18.
+- Late registration begins tbd 2019.
 A late fee of $20 will apply; patches, and craft supplies are not guaranteed.

 In order to complete the registration, have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.

 Volunteers: Many of volunteers are needed to make camp a success, so please consider volunteering.
-Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained) or girls ages 6-13.
-Boy Scouts (under the age of 14) can register as den chiefs or for the service patrol, and boys and girls ages 14-17 can volunteer as junior staff.
-A registered parent/guardian must be onsite at all times when tot-lots, siblings and Tigers are at camp.
+Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
+Scouts (under the age of 14) in troops, crews and ships can register as volunteers for the service patrol, and youth ages 14-17 can volunteer as junior staff.
+A registered parent/guardian must be onsite at all times when tot-lots and Tigers are at camp.
 Each pack must have a minimum of one adult registered for every three youth registered.

 Youth registration requirements:

 - Complete online registration (Step 1)

 - Submit a BSA Health and Medical Record (Parts A & B: All Scouting Events) to the pack coordinator or representative for your pack.
-They will turn-in all forms to the twilight camp committee no later than June 3, 2018.
+They will turn-in all forms to the twilight camp committee no later than first week in June 2019.

 - Submit a copy of medical insurance card, front and back (if insured) to the pack representative no later than first week in June 2019.

 - Complete online registration (Steps 1 and 2)